w3c-fedid/FedCM/consumers.md

 });
 ```

-Now that we looked at the surface area introduced for relying parties, lets turn into [The Backend API](#the-backend-api) and see what are the options under consideration for the intermediation between the user agent and the identity provider.
+Now that we looked at the surface area introduced for relying parties, lets turn into [The Provider API](#the-provider-api) and see what are the options under consideration for the intermediation between the user agent and the identity provider.

-## The Backend API
+## The Provider API

-The purpose of the backend API is to fulfill the invocation of [The Frontend API](#the-frontend-api) by coordinating with the identity provider.
+The purpose of the Provider API is to fulfill the invocation of [The Consumer API](#the-Consumer-api) by coordinating with the identity provider.

-From the perspective of [The Privacy Threat Model](privacy_threat_model.md), the backend API has a much wider set of choices and trade-offs:
+From the perspective of [The Privacy Threat Model](privacy_threat_model.md), the Provider API has a much wider set of choices and trade-offs:

 1. Because of the [classification problem](README.md#the-classification-problem), we want to prevent a tracker from abusing this API by impersonating an IDP to track users.
 1. Because of the [RP tracking problem](README.md#the-rp-tracking-problem), we want to promote directed identifiers as much as we can.